 Custom Category Mapping

-If the the column headers of your inventory file do not match our standard headers (listed above), you can specify your own column names and map them to the existing Bonanza column headers.
+If the column headers of your inventory file do not match our standard headers (listed above), you can specify your own column names and map them to the existing Bonanza column headers.
 Click the link to "Edit mappings" under the "Custom column mappings" header in the Inventory File Import Settings box prior to uploading your file.

 Select the Bonanza attribute from the drop-down (such as "title"), then enter the matching column header from your inventory file (such as "name").
 To add additional custom mappings, click the "Add another mapping" link and a new row will appear.
 Once you're finished, save your column mappings to return to the inventory upload page where you can upload your CSV file.